Apps Panel SDK Installation Guide for Expo

 Extra Configuration

 Since Expo's ios and android folder are generated and iOS Podfile modifications are needed to make the Apps Panel SDK work, we need to use config plugins to modify those files.
+Here's an example on how to add the "use_frameworks!" line to the Podfile as well as the post install script

 // withModifiedPodfile.js